Open Search

 Diversity and inclusion roles are relatively new in the workforce, but they’re on the rise—D&I job postings have grown 30% year over year.2

-Working as a diversity officer or manager means ensuring that equality, diversity, and inclusion are priorities in the organization.
+Working as a diversity officer or manager means ensuring that diversity, and multicultural inclusion are priorities in the organization.
 Depending on the exact role, your responsibilities may include:

 • Assessing hiring practices